spmjs/node-scp2/README.md

 scp2 is greatly powered by [ssh2](https://github.com/mscdex/ssh2), implemented the `scp` in a `sftp` way.

-It it written in pure javascript, and should work on every OS, even Windows.
+It is written in pure javascript, and should work on every OS, even Windows.
 Nodejs (v0.8.7 or newer) is required to make it work.

 ## Install

 You can either use it as a library, or a program.
-For Windows users who miss scp on *nix world, you can get the command line now:
+For Windows users who miss scp on unix/linux world, you can get the command line now:

     $ npm install scp2 -g